JMHS Counseling &

 Gambarelli's Counseling Newsletter

-Next Year’s Courses- In early May, you will be receiving a list of the courses your student has requested for the 2014-15 school year.
+Next Year’s Courses- Shortly, you will receive a list of the courses your student has requested for the 2014-15 school year.
 This is NOT a class schedule, merely a list of the courses they signed up for.
 If you have any questions, please contact your counselor.
+Going forward, course requests will be changed on a space available basis only.
+Classes are very tight, which makes it much more difficult to change a class after the students get their schedules.
 Please remember that it is our expectation that all Honors and AP classes not be dropped once the academic year starts.
-Also, please keep in mind that, for a variety of reasons, students are not guaranteed to get their 1st choice in introductory electives.
-Additionally, some courses are dropped due to a lack of enrollment.
-Alternates were chosen by each student for that purpose.

-Please visit the Student Services section of Madison’s website.
+Please visit the Student Services section of Madison’s website by going to the following link: http://www.fcps.edu/MadisonHS/services/index.html

 Madison Counseling & Student Services has posted several tidbits on our Facebook page to help keep students and parents informed about upcoming events, reminders and student services information.
-Click on Madison Counseling's Facebook page to view our page (you don’t need to be a Facebook member to view our postings).
+Click on http://www.facebook.com/#!/pages/Madison-Counseling-Student-Services-FCPS/196915390336474 to view our page (you don’t need to be a Facebook member to view our postings).
 However, IF you are a member, please choose to “LIKE” us and “SHARE” this page.

 Advanced Placement News